 Accordingly, the IRS will classify an LLC as one of three existing tax classifications:

 LLC Tax Classifications:

-- disregarded entity - If the LLC has only one member, it will automatically be classified as "disregarded entity".
-As such, an LLC owned by one individual will be taxed like a sole proprietorship where profits are reported on Schedule C of the LLC owner's personal tax return (typically Form 1040).
+- disregarded entity - If the LLC has only one owner (aka member), it will automatically be classified as "disregarded entity".
+In other words, an LLC owned by one person will be disregarded for federal tax purposes.
+The single owner of the LLC will simply report the LLC's profits or losses on his or her personal federal tax return (typically on Schedule C of his/her IRS Form 1040).

 - corporation (s-corp or c-corp) - An LLC has the option to be taxed like a corporation.
 The corporate taxation option requires the filing of a tax election.
 You can read more about the C-Corp and S-Corp options below.

 Does a Corporate Tax Election Turn an LLC into a Corporation?